The Complete Guide on How to Write a Sales Page and How to Use It

 5. Risk-free options: Your conversion rate will be even higher if you can remove risk from the buying process.
 Consider offering a long return period or developing a generous refund policy for unsatisfied customers.
 Feature this prominently on your sales page.

 By following these steps for building an effective sales page, you’ll be well on your way to boosting conversions across your marketing and sales campaigns.

-Remember to keep your customers’ needs at the forefront of your sales page strategy and include all of the key elements of a high-converting sales page to yield the best results for your business.
+Remember to keep your customers’ needs at the forefront of your sales page strategy, and include all the key elements of a high-converting sales page to yield the best results for your business.